-NYFA may take emergency action to place a student on a procedural hold pending a final decision on whether the student will be involuntarily withdrawn, in situations in which (a) there is imminent danger of serious physical harm to the student or others, (b) there is imminent danger of significant property damage, (c) the student is unable or unwilling to meet with the Dean of Students (NY, LA), Dean of Campus (SB) or designee, (d) the student refuses to complete the mandatory evaluation, or (e) the Dean of Students (NY, LA), Dean of Campus (SB) or designee determines such other exceptional circumstances exist that a procedural hold is warranted.
-In the event emergency action is taken to place the student on a procedural hold, the student shall be given notice of the procedural hold and an initial opportunity to address the circumstances on which the procedural hold is based.
-A procedural hold prevents the student from attending any NYFA-related event, including classes, and may prevent the student from being on NYFA premises.
+NYFA may take emergency action to place a student on an Interim Involuntary Medical Withdrawal pending a final decision on whether the student will be involuntarily withdrawn, in situations in which (a) there is imminent danger of serious physical harm to the student or others, (b) there is imminent danger of significant property damage, (c) the student is unable or unwilling to meet with the Dean of Students (NY, LA), Dean of Campus (SB) or designee, (d) the student refuses to complete the mandatory evaluation, or (e) the Dean of Students (NY, LA), Dean of Campus (SB) or designee determines such other exceptional circumstances exist that Interim Involuntary Medical Withdrawal is warranted.
+In the event emergency action is taken to place the student on an Interim Involuntary Medical Withdrawal, the student shall be given notice of the Interim Involuntary Medical Withdrawal and an initial opportunity to address the circumstances on which the Interim Medical Withdrawal is based.
+An Interim Involuntary Medical Withdrawal prevents the student from attending any NYFA-related event, including classes, and may prevent the student from being on NYFA premises and/or gaining or retaining access to NYFA student housing (NY only).